kulkarni-1983/products-api/README.md

 # Repository walk-through
 ## Kotlin programming language for code and unit testing
 Reason for choosing kotlin programming language
 * Been using `Kotlin`, `Nodejs` and `Python` actively.
-However, modeling requirement makes Kotlin to fit in very easily.
+However, the above modeling requirement makes Kotlin to fit in very easily.
 * Ease of exposing REST endpoint.
 * Testing: Like any other programming language, can easily be broken into smaller components.
 Hence the testing can be done in smaller units